Study-Material-Readme/aws_interview_readme/README.md

 ## What is the minimum and maximum size that you can store in S3?
 The minimum size of an object that you can store in S3 is 0 bytes and the maximum size of an object that you can store in S3 is 5 TB.

+## What is the default storage class in S3?
+The default storage class is Standard Frequently Accessed.